Noptus/Noptus/README.md

-## I build Agents for Health and Finance
+## I build Agents and Systems for Health and Finance

 | Repo | Mission | Status |
 |------|---------|--------|